Call Us

 Natchiar Koil (Kal Garuda)

 A Divyadesam devoted to Lord Vishnu and Goddess Nachiyar is called Nachiyar Kovil.
 The stone idol of Kal Garuda is the temple's most famous feature.
 In this shrine, the Goddess is given particular significance.
-It is a significant site for Vaishnavite pilgrims.

 6:30 AM – 8:30 PM